Skip to main content

 The first inflection point in the filing narrative is the April 2024 Bitcoin halving.
 Public coverage framed the NFN8 filing as part of a broader post-halving stress test for smaller and mid-sized miners, and the debtors' own filing story lines up with that framing.
 NFN8 says revenue per unit of computational power recovered more slowly than in prior cycles, leaving a thinner margin between mining output and fixed obligations.
 A second, older disruption also remained in the background: public company materials tied part of NFN8's earlier expansion to hosting arrangements at Core Scientific's Dalton, Georgia site for ANTMINER S19 XP units, and the debtors say Core Scientific's later bankruptcy contributed to hosting terminations that forced redeployment of miners in 2023.

 The filing record then pivots from operating stress to legal stress.
 NFN8 says the sale-leaseback program began drawing investor claims after payment suspensions and defaults, leading to litigation in October 2024 and later arbitration.
 External reporting on the state-court dispute said a judge compelled arbitration and denied preliminary injunctive relief, and the DIP papers add that the arbitration was already consuming substantial professional fees while exposing the company to collection risk.
-That combination mattered because the debtors were not simply dealing with a cyclical drop in mining returns; they were also carrying a maturing dispute with their own lease counterparties.

 The final blow, in the debtors' telling, was the fire at Crystal City.
 The first-day papers say a late-2025 fire at that facility cut mining capacity and revenue by as much as 50%.
 External coverage repeated the same point, describing a fire that cut capacity in half and a filing driven by both lease pressure and an operating outage.
 By the petition date, the debtors were telling the court they needed financing to preserve asset value long enough to market the fleet and related site assets in an orderly process rather than falling into a disorderly liquidation.

-Business Model and Operating Footprint
+Sale-Leaseback Model and Texas-Iowa Footprint

 The physical footprint was concentrated in Texas and Iowa.
 The bankruptcy record identifies operating sites in Crystal City, Texas, Pleasant Shelby, Iowa, and Prairie Rose, Iowa.
 Public-facing materials describe a much larger expansion story around the same footprint.
 In February 2025, NFN8 said it had expanded a Texas property spanning 450,000 square feet on 22 acres, with 70,000 square feet dedicated to mining operations and repairs and capacity increased from 6 megawatts to 10 megawatts.
 A separate company article described a Texas mining facility with a 10-megawatt electrical setup and a push-pull airflow system designed to control heat.